ui-libraries/omeka-themes/studiobase/README.md

 ### Recent additions
 *  9/15/15: Added in a custom Zender partial for creating Bootstrap navigations (with dropdowns)
 *  3/11/15: Added in the latest version of Twitter Bootstrap

+### StudioBase notes
+-- Name changes --
+After copying, change name from studiobase to desired value in following locations:
+1. theme.ini
+2. package.json
+3. directory title

+-- Sass --
+Theme is preconfigured to compile Sass with Gulp.
+May need to install NPM and dependencies before starting, node_modules not included.